CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 In particular, it is important to have an overview of what data is stored on the IT systems.

 * Data backup
- Before decommissioning the client, locally stored data that is still needed must be either externally backed up or archived (for example, on external hard drives, CDs or DVDs) or transferred to a backup system or a file server.
+ Before decommissioning the client, locally stored data that is still needed must be either externally backed up or archived (for example, on external hard drives, CDs, or DVDs) or transferred to a backup system or a file server.
 After the backup, it should be checked that all data has been backed up correctly.
  In this context, it may be useful to provide users with a suitable drive, such as an external CD or DVD burner, for backing up any stored local data.
  Further information on this topic can be found in SYS.2.1.M4 Regular data backup as well as the blocks OPS.1.1.5 Data backup and OPS.1.1.2 Archiving.
 * Dismiss the IT system from directory services and databases Any authorizations in the network that are linked to the client itself (and not to a user) must be deleted.
 Examples include entries on proxy servers on the security gateway or access rights to network services that are granted based on the IP address.
-If the client is registered in network-wide directory services or databases (for example in a Windows domain, Active Directory, NIS or similar), the associated entries must be deleted or at least the corresponding identifiers must be deactivated.
+If the client is entered in network-wide directory services or databases (for example in a Windows domain, Active Directory, NIS or similar), the associated entries must be deleted or at least the corresponding identifiers must be deactivated.
 * Delete the data on the IT system
  It must be ensured that no more valuable information is available on the hard disks.
 It is not enough just to reformat the disks, but they have to be completely overwritten at least once.
 It should be noted that neither deleting the operating system deletion nor reformatting the disks actually removes the data from the disks.
 With suitable software, data can be reconstructed in such cases, often without much effort.
 SSDs can not be overwritten effectively due to wear leveling and reserve capacity, and the expected remaining life of the SSD is reduced.
 For SSDs, it is better to use the SECURE ERASE functionality provided by the SSD and then check the result.